 In September 2018, 286,221 people aged under 19 were in contact with mental health services.
 At the same time, there are workforce shortages in mental health services for young people.
 This means some young people have to travel hundreds of miles to receive treatment far from their home, family and friends.
 The Children’s Commissioner estimates that in 2018, 1 in 7 children aged over 16 who were in care experienced multiple placement moves.
-The government has promised to reform Child and Adolescent Mental Health Services so that no child has to leave their local area to receive normal treatment.
+The government promised to reform Child and Adolescent Mental Health Services so that no child has to leave their local area to receive normal treatment.

-In July 2018, the government published its response to a green paper consultation on children and young people’s mental health provision, revealing that it will roll out a new “trailblazer” pilot project using locally based Mental Health Support Teams.
+In July 2018, the government published its response to a green paper consultation on children and young people’s mental health provision, revealing that it would roll out a new “trailblazer” pilot project using locally based Mental Health Support Teams.

 Still curious?
 Dig deeper